jungyeul/korean-parallel-corpora/README.md

 Please post any questions about the corpus to jungyeul.park (AT) gmail.com

-*NEW*: We WELCOME any contribution of Korean-English parallel data that you might want to share with other people.
+*NEW*: We welcome any contribution of Korean-English parallel data that you might want to share with other people.